 Built in the 12th century, the castle was destroyed in the 17th century then completely restored by the architect Viollet-le-Duc under the direction of Napoleon III.

 This unusual reconstruction, often criticised, resulted in a grandiose architectural ensemble, making Pierrefonds a medieval as well as a modern 19th century castle.
 For this, Pierrefonds is known as “the romantic folly of the Emperor”.

 The castle of Loches in the Loire Valley, was built at the beginning of the 11th century on a hill above the town.

 Fulk III, Count of Anjou, ordered the construction of a high keep.
 The square tower is 36 metre high.
 Construction started in 987 and ended in 1040.
 The castle was one of King Charles VII’s residences who gave it to his mistress, Agnès Sorel.

 8. Fougères (Brittany)

 The castle of Fougères in Brittany is one of France’s most imposing castles.
 Its grounds cover two hectares surrounded by three well-preserved walls flanked by 13 towers.
 The castle has been built on a naturally protected site away from the surrounding swamp.

 9. Les Baux-de-Provence (Provence)

-It still features remnants of its turbulent past: the dominating keep, the Sarracen tower (taking its name from the Saracen raiders who came from the South), and the Paravelle tower (used as a lookout).The keep is accessed by a difficult stairway which will make you dizzy to climb but the view from its top is one of the most impressive in all of Provence.
+It still features remnants of its turbulent past: the dominating keep, the Saracen tower (taking its name from the Saracen raiders who came from the South), and the Paravelle tower (used as a lookout).
+A difficult stairway gives access to the keep.
+The view from its top is one of the most impressive in all of Provence.

 ► Read more about the castle of Les Baux.